ronyeh/piano/index.md

 This tutorial demonstrates shows how to create a basic piano in JavaScript.
 All code on this page is MIT licensed.
 The source code [can be found here](https://github.com/ronyeh/piano/tree/main).
 The source code for this website [can be found here](https://github.com/ronyeh/piano/tree/gh-pages).

-Here is a demo of what we will build together: https://squarepoet.github.io/piano/v1
+[Here is a demo](https://squarepoet.github.io/piano/v1) of what we will build together.

 ## Audio